Quanzat/cse15l-lab-reports/Lab2/lab-report-2-week-4.md

 ### Discussion

 * In this case, the bug in the failure-inducing code is that there is a space between `[link]` and `(google.com)`.
-The symptom of the program gave us `google.com`.
+The symptom of the program gave us `[google.com]` (Figure.
+5).
 This is wrong because the correct format of link should include no space in between and if there is space, it should of return `[]` instead of a link.

 ### Solution